MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from CMB, -ray and cosmic-ray observations

-We parameterize the MW diffusion parameter $D(\rho,|\vec{r}|,z)$ with reference rigidity $\rho_0 = 4\,$GV, diffusion coefficient $D_0 = 2.7\times 10^{28}\,{\rm cm}^2{\rm s}^{-1}$, diffusion index $\delta = 0.6$ and thickness of the axisymmetric diffusion zone $2z_t = 8\,{\rm kpc}$~\cite{Leane:2018kjk}.
-Similar to DM decays~\cite{Dutta:2022wuc}, here, also, other commonly used choices of $D(\rho,|\vec{r}|,z)$~\cite{Buch:2015iya,Genolini:2021doh} do not affect the AMS-02 constraints significantly.
-Since the positrons lose more energy while propagating through a region of higher galactic magnetic field, we made a conservative choice for the local magnetic field $B_\odot = 8.9\,\mu{\rm G}$~\cite{Leane:2018kjk}.
-For a smaller value of $B_\odot = 5.7\,\mu{\rm G}$~\cite{John:2021ugy,Beck:2008ty,Beck:2013bxa} our limits strengthen by less than a factor of two.
-The effect of the solar modulation is described by the force-field approximation with a modulation potential $\Phi$ = 0.6 GV~\cite{Cholis:2015gna}.
-On decreasing $\Phi$ to a value of 0.46 GV~\cite{Cholis:2015gna} the constraints strengthen at most by a factor of two, for $m_\chi \lesssim 10\,{\rm GeV}$.
+On the other hand, the energy losses suffered by the positrons during their propagation (governed by the energy loss term $b(p,\vec{r})$), increases with the increase in the value of the galactic magnetic field, thereby weakening the corresponding limits.
+Therefore, in order to be conservative, we take somewhat larger value of the local magnetic field $B_\odot = 8.9\,\mu{\rm G}$~\cite{Leane:2018kjk}.
+For a smaller value of $B_\odot = 5.7\,\mu{\rm G}$~\cite{John:2021ugy,Beck:2008ty,Beck_2011}, our limits strengthen by less than a factor of two.
+The effect of solar modulation is described by the force-field approximation with a modulation potential $\Phi$ = 0.6 GV~\cite{Cholis:2015gna}.
+On decreasing $\Phi$ to a value of 0.46 GV~\cite{Cholis:2015gna}, the constraints strengthen at most by a factor of two, for $m_\chi \lesssim 10\,{\rm GeV}$.
+The dependency of the derived constraints on the value of the solar modulation potential can be alleviated by utilising the $e^{\pm}$ data of Voyager 1 in the energy range $\sim 10-50\,$MeV~\cite{Stone2013Voyager1O}.
+However, the limits coming from the Voyager 1 data being weaker than the CMB limits (for $s$-wave annihilations)~\cite{Boudaud:2016mos}, our constraints on the total $\langle \sigma v \rangle$ will remain unaffected with the inclusion of Voyager 1 data.